QpxDesign/nginx_log_stats/README.md

 - `--mobile` - OPTIONAL, Show requests from mobile (determined from user agent)
 - `--nomobile` - Show requests NOT from mobile (determined from user agent)'
 - `--ua_browser` - see all requests from specific browser
+- `-t/--threads` - specify how many threads to use, will be all by default

 #### Example Run: `ngxav -f access.log -a`